-- ◆ Spread of trucks with great environmental performance and equipment that greatly improves fuel efficiency - · Work in cooperation with the government to provide partial subsidies for the price difference with ordinary vehicles in order to further promote the spread of environmentally-friendly vehicles such as promising natural gas (CNG) trucks or hybrid trucks with good fuel efficiency as replacements for fossil fuels from the point of view of energy security. - · Provide subsidies for air heaters and truck battery driven coolers which can be used when engines are stopped during truck driver breaks, when waiting for cargo to be loaded, etc. - · Make environment-compatible trucks and energy-saving equipment eligible for modernization fund financing and subsidize high rates of interest compared to ordinary investment.
+- Spread of trucks with great environmental performance and equipment that greatly improves fuel efficiency To further promote the spread of environmentally friendly vehicles, such as natural gas trucks which are a promising alternative to petroleum in terms of energy security, hybrid trucks with excellent fuel efficiency, and electric trucks that do not emit CO2 when they run, a portion of the price difference between the regular vehicle and these vehicles is subsidized. - Provide subsidies for air heaters and truck battery driven coolers which can be used when engines are stopped during truck driver breaks, when waiting for cargo to be loaded, etc. - Make environment-compatible trucks and energy-saving equipment eligible for modernization fund financing and subsidize high rates of interest compared to ordinary investment.